Home / Compare Travel Insurance / Guide to working abroad…

 If you want to work abroad and travel cheaply while giving back to the communities you’re spending time in, this is a great way to do it.
 However, as with WWOOF, you’ll be interacting with the people you work with 24/7, so it depends on what your wants and needs are.

-This is another way to travel long term without spending a lot of money, as your flights will likely be the most expensive purchase you will need to make.
+This is another way to travel long term without spending a lot of money, as your flights will likely be the most expensive purchase you’ll need to make.
+Some hosts may require you to purchase and cook your own meals, and others may include meals in exchange for your work, so be sure to research your host and understand exactly what’s included before you depart.

-Volunteering overseas is a fantastic way to experience a different corner of the world while making a meaningful contribution to society.
+Joining an overseas volunteer program or organisation is a fantastic way to experience a different corner of the world while making a meaningful contribution to society.
 If you want to improve the quality of life for individuals overseas, be immersed in new or different cultures and gain new perspectives, this can be a great way to see the world.

-If volunteering interests you, please note the Australian Government recommends avoiding short-term unskilled volunteer positions at orphanages, as over-tourism in these areas actually decreases the quality of care and may exploit children for profit.1 Be sure you choose a reputable volunteer organisation (such as Australian Volunteers) and research beforehand.
+If volunteering interests you, please note the Australian Government recommends avoiding short-term unskilled volunteer positions in orphanages, as over-tourism in these areas actually decreases the quality of care and may exploit children for profit.4 Be sure you choose a reputable volunteer organisation (such as Australian Volunteers) and research beforehand.

 Similarly, you could also try finding work through an organisation like Projects Abroad, which have staff that assist volunteers in supporting local initiatives in developing countries.

 When it comes to volunteering, costs can vary quite significantly.
-For example, if you’ve been chosen for a program by Australian Volunteers, you will likely be paid a monthly stipend to cover food and board while away.
+For example, if you’ve been chosen for a program by Australian Volunteers, you’ll likely be paid a monthly stipend to cover food and board while away, though the amount may vary depending on what job you’re doing.

-This is not a long-term option, but you can work from home in another country for a month or two (or however long you’re allowed in that specific country visa-free).
+This is not a long-term option, but you can work remotely from a home in another country for a month or two (or however long you’re allowed in that specific country visa-free).

 House swapping is an excellent way for a mature person to travel abroad.
 If you’re a homeowner, you can swap this property with other people from overseas.
-For example, you could spend time in Germany while someone enjoys the local neighbourhood at your house.
+For example, you could spend time in Germany while someone enjoys the local neighbourhood at your house here in Australia.

 House sitting is similar, but instead of swapping homes, you look after someone’s house while they’re travelling.
 It makes people feel far more secure if someone is staying in their house while they’re away, and in exchange, you get to save money on long-term accommodation.

-These scenarios can be quite cheap in terms of accommodation, but you will need money for day-to-day expenses.
+These scenarios can be quite cheap in terms of accommodation, but you’ll still need money for day-to-day expenses, and it’s a good idea to have enough money to cover accommodation in case something falls through.
 If you combine these accommodation hunting strategies with teaching or working elsewhere, this would be a great way to experience a new city.

 Have you ever worked in hospitality, as a lifeguard, in entertainment or in childcare?
 Perhaps you’ve been a manager, a hairdresser or worked in retail?
 If so, finding a job on a cruise ship is certainly possible, no matter your age or field of expertise.

-You will get paid a wage and your accommodation and food on board will be provided, so your money can be spent more on having fun then necessities.
+You’ll be paid a wage and your accommodation and food on board will be provided, so your money can be spent more on having fun then necessities.
+You might only need to spend money on additional snacks, toiletries or anything you purchase while exploring a port destination.

-In Australia, we have Working Holiday Maker agreements with many countries.
-However, Australian Working Holiday visas are only available for people aged 18 to 30, but that doesn’t mean it’s totally impossible to get a working holiday visa over 30.
-There is an exception for Canadian, French, Danish and Irish citizens, where eligibility is increased to 35 years of age.2
+If you’re from overseas and looking to work while visiting Australia, we have Working Holiday Maker (WHM) agreements with many countries.
+While Australian Working Holiday visas are only available for people aged 18 to 30, that doesn’t mean it’s totally impossible to get a working holiday visa if you’re over 30.
+There are exceptions for Canadian, French, Danish, Italian, Irish or British citizens, where eligibility is increased to 35 years of age.5

 If you arrive and find that you love working in Australia, you can even apply for a second working holiday visa!
-If you’re excluded from this due to your age, you might want to consider some of the options we discussed above.
+If you’re excluded from this due to your age, you might want to consider some of the options we discussed above, which are open to anyone around the world, not just Australians.

-1 Department of Foreign Affairs and Trade, Australian Government.
-“Smart volunteering.”
-Accessed July 2022.
+1 Department of Home Affairs – Australian Government.
+Immigration and citizenship.
+First Working Holiday visa.
+Accessed July 2025.